 How to get paid when freelancing

-Do you have a legally binding agreement with your client?
+Do you have a contract in place with your client?

 If you have any witnesses who can appear in the County Court to give evidence on your behalf will be great for your cause, should the matter not be resolved amicably?
 Bear in mind that your witnesses need to be reliable and credible.

 Sometimes the possibility of doing business in the future can be offset by losing a small amount on an invoice.
 Invariably many businesses are 'offended' by the use of legal proceedings and may choose not to do business with you again.
 Compromise can help avoid this situation.

 Seek professional legal advice